Housing Market showing signs of recovery

-- Nicosia, Cyprus' capital, apartment prices rose by 1.2%, and house prices increased by 0.5% from a year earlier.
+- Nicosia, Cyprus' capital, apartment prices rose by 2.2% but house prices fell slightly by 0.9%.

-- In Limassol, apartment prices rose by 8.6%, while house prices increased by 1.6%.
+- In Limassol, apartment prices rose by 3.4%, and house prices increased by 2.7%.

-- In Paphos, apartment prices rose by a robust 5.3%, while house prices fell 2%.
+- In Larnaca, apartment prices rose strongly by 6%, but house prices fell by 0.8%.

 Foreigners can buy one home in Cyprus, and are entitled to hold land freehold, but there is a maximum limit on land ownership of 3 donums (4,014 sq. m.).